 - Public Health Scholars Program

-The Public Health Scholars Program teaches AMSA members how to effectively work with their local community, as well as develop, implement and evaluate a local project.
-The program includes an in-person training session in community engagement for social justice, as well as program planning and evaluation.
-Students then start a year-long community engagement project in their local area, which could include their medical school class, academic institution, local community or even an issue-based national community.
+The Public Health Scholars Program teaches AMSA members the skills required to effectively work within their local communities, as well as develop, implement, and evaluate their own local project.
+Following an in-person training session featuring community engagement for social justice, students will start planning and developing their own year-long project focusing on community engagement and emphasizes collaboration amongst their medical school student body, academic institution, or other local community organizations.